w3nch/GoMail/README.md

-# GoRify
+# GoMail

-GoRify is a robust and efficient command-line tool written in Go, designed to verify the validity of email addresses.
-Whether you're cleaning up your email list, checking user input, or validating emails for any other reason, GoRify provides a simple and powerful solution.
+GoMail is a robust and efficient command-line tool written in Go, designed to verify the validity of email addresses.
+Whether you're cleaning up your email list, checking user input, or validating emails for any other reason, GoMail provides a simple and powerful solution.

 ## Features